- J. W. Kieckhefer Professor of Health Sciences and Technology, Massachusetts Institute of Technology

 - Professor of Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 Dr. Gray has a multifaceted career in which she has built programs to drive biomedical technology innovation, conducted research to better understand and prevent osteoarthritis, led a preeminent academic unit, and served the profession through work with organizations and institutions.
-Trained in computer science and electrical and biomedical engineering, and serving as an MIT faculty for nearly three decades, Dr. Gray has held numerous leadership positions.
+Trained in computer science and electrical and biomedical engineering, and serving as an MIT faculty for three decades, she has held numerous leadership positions.
 For 13+ years, she directed the Harvard-MIT Division of Health Sciences and Technology (HST), an academic unit with multiple research and training programs for careers in medicine, business, and research.
-Dr Gray currently directs two multi-institutional MIT ventures, the IMPACT program and the M+Vision Consortium, that focus on accelerating and deepening early-career researchers’ potential for impact.
-Over the course of these efforts, she and her team developed a principled methodology for needs identification and opportunity development.
-Her earlier research centered on ways to nondestructively visualize cartilage macromolecules in vivo and in vitro.
-Many in industry and academia are now using the MR method developed by her group, known as dGEMRIC.
+Dr. Gray currently directs MIT linQ which operates several multi-institutional ventures focus on accelerating and deepening early-career researchers’ potential for impact.
+Over the course of these efforts, she and her team have established a principled methodology for needs identification and opportunity development, and an organizational model that fosters a vibrant multi-stakeholder community necessary for sustained local and global impact.

 - PhD in Medical Engineering, Health Sciences and Technology, MIT 1986